wp-plugins/cleverwise-redirect-it/readme.txt

 = Wait!
 This plugin is storing everything in a file? =

 Well yes and no.  All data is stored in the database but redirection doesn't occur straight from the database.
 Once you have the redirects the way you want the plugin will generate a file and that's what redirects visitors.
-If you use a PHP script caching system like APC the speed will be lightning fast even with large files.
+If you use a PHP script caching system like APC or Zend OPcache the speed will be lightning fast even with large files.
 Caching is the name of the game with speed.
 It usually refers to pulling data out of the database (or dynamic source) and storing it statically.
 Hence this method.

 = Won't the redirect file be huge? =